-Rumor has it that Walt Disney hated cats (and praised mice and dogs, the two mortal enemies of cats).
+Rumor has it that Walt Disney hated cats (and praised mice and dogs, the two mortal enemies of cats, though another rumor states that he was actually afraid of real mice, so make of that what you will).
 Among the ways cats are portrayed in Disney animation:

 In Classic Disney Shorts, the regular antagonist of Mickey Mouse (and Co.) is Peg-leg Pete, a rather large, imposing bully-of-a-cat.
 The anthropomorphic dog, Goofy, is amiable, simple-minded, and good-natured, and Pluto is just...a dog.

 Peg-leg Pete later becomes Black Pete in the Disney films, the boorish villain.

 The 1937 short The Worm Turns both supports and subverts this.
 Mickey is a chemist who creates a courage formula which turns weak characters into courageous ones, which means they Took a Level in Badass.
 He first uses it on a less anthropomorphic mouse being tormented by a cat, and then when Pluto chases said cat, Mickey uses the formula on the feline, who proceeds to open a can of whoop-ass on the dog.
 This work is especially interesting in that it inverts the normal pecking order of the classic American cartoon "food chain" step by step; mouse to cat to dog to dogcatcher (here played by Peg-Leg Pete).

 In the Alice Comedies Disney made before creating Mickey, Pete is a non-descript bearlike creature.
 Alice is also accompanied by a non-villainous cat named Julius.

 In House of Mouse, there is some proof that Pete is a cat, as evidenced by Mickey telling Pluto that Pete's the only cat he's allowed to chase.